Avinash79915/We-learn/Welearn-frontend-hackathon/CONTRIBUTING.md

 # Contribution Guidelines

-MeTrack is an open source project, and contributions of any kind are welcome and appreciated.
+We learn is an open source project, and contributions of any kind are welcome and appreciated.
 Feel free to open bug tickets and make feature requests.
 Easy bugs and features will be tagged with the `good first issue` label.

 ## Issues